 - PowerPoint Composition Blocks, Set 4

-Some schools are delivering work at home packets for students who do not have online connectivity or devices for online learning.
-If this is your school, check out these printables.
-These Color, Cut, Compose activities include 9 differentiated rhythm sets with 4 different composition templates.
-They are simple enough for kindergarten students, but can challenge even 8th grade students.
+These Color, Cut, Compose Activities include 9 differentiated rhythm sets with 4 different composition templates.
+They are simple enough for kindergarten students, but with advanced rhythm sets, the activities can challenge even middle school students.

-This simple printable lesson is very versatile and may be extended through several lessons.
-It may be used in the following ways.
+This simple printable resource is very versatile and may be extended through several lessons.
+You may use it in the following ways.

 - Basic Rhythm Composition

 - Use Templates with Duplo-Size Blocks

 Some creative teachers have used this resource with their young band and orchestra students to compose and play their original music.

 Do you need simple, fun and versatile activities that may be printed or completed online as a digital activity?
 These puzzles may be used for sub days, centers, class review, or for fast finishers.